zarif-al/graphql-starter-rust/server/Readme.md

 > We also have the flexibility of inlcuding extra properties or omitting specific properties if we don't need it.
 We can also alter the datatype of a property.

 The GraphQL struct will also need to implement a `From trait` to convert the entity struct model to the GraphQL struct.

+> Please note the from trait is specified using the import path `crate::entities::...`.
+If you import an entity using `server::entities::...` then the `From trait` will not work.

 We call the structs `GraphQL<entity-name>`, i.e `GraphQLUser`.